Roldak/AGC/README.md

    * AGC will try to generate optimized code when using `--optimize`, but will take more time.
    * AGC works incrementally by re-instrumenting only units which have been impacted by a change since the last run.

-   Run `agc --help` to find out all the available options.

    *Note: if AGC is invoked on a project (through `-P`), the path given to `--output-dir` is treated as relative to the project's object directory, unless it is an absolute path.*